-What it’s about: A young Frenchwoman named Cécile recalls a tumultuous summer spent holidaying with her father Raymond on the Cote d’Azur when she was 17.
-Cécile has lived with her father in Paris since leaving boarding school at 15, and seems accustomed to his life as a libertine and womaniser.
-They are joined by Raymond’s latest mistress Elsa, a beautiful but dim young woman only a few years older than Cécile, whose red-headed skin burns badly in the summer sun.
-Cécile spends her days on the beach, and develops a summer romance with Cyril, a handsome law student in his early 20s.
-The decadent atmosphere is disrupted by the arrival of Anne, an old friend of Cécile’s mother, who quickly displaces Elsa as Raymond’s lover.
-Elsa moves out, Raymond and Anne announce their engagement, and Anne insists that Cécile gives up Cyril and concentrate on studying for her baccalauréat exam.
-Cécile, torn between her admiration for Anne, and her frustration at the curtailing of their life of pleasure hatches a plan to have Elsa seduce Raymond, in the hope of driving Anne away.
-The plan succeeds: Anne catches Raymond and Elsa together, and leaves the villa in tears, dying later that evening in a car accident that may or may not have been suicide.
+What it’s about: A young Frenchwoman named Cécile recalls a tumultuous summer spent holidaying with her womanising father Raymond on the Côte d’Azur.
+Raymond’s beautiful young mistress is supplanted by Anne, an old friend of Cécile’s mother, who becomes engaged to Raymond and attempts to stop Cécile’s affair with a young law student.
+Frustrated at Anne’s curtailing of their life of pleasure, Cécile arranges for Elsa seduce Raymond in the hope of driving Anne away.
+Anne catches Raymond and Elsa together, and leaves, dying in a car accident that may or may not have been suicide.
 Cécile and Raymond, united again in grief, return to Paris.
 Cécile eventually forgives herself for her own weakness, left only with a new feeling of tristesse (sadness).

 Why it’s a classic: Published in 1954 when Sagan was only 18, Bonjour Tristesse was a major literary succès de scandale in France, an international bestseller and filmed by Hollywood director Otto Preminger in 1958.
 It’s not hard to understand its success.
 Sagan’s frank, cynical treatment of sexual desire, the heady atmosphere of sexual rivalry and the transgressive whiff of inappropriate father-daughter relationships made it unusually daring for its time, foregrounding (or possibly warning against) the emerging sexual permissiveness of the 1960s.
 Its glamorous setting of sun-drenched beaches, boating trips and casinos made it a byword for a very French fantasy of middle-class decadence, especially for international readers, for whom Bonjour Tristesse became a sexual rite-of-passage, and a passport to the insouciant cool of French bohemian culture.